Parents don’t know too much about anime these days. In fact, this was true years ago.

 And everything else that lies under the surface.

-You can learn from anime no different to films, books or
+You can learn from anime no different to films,

-After all it’s a medium, not a genre.
+After all, it’s a medium, not a genre.
 And it all comes down to what you watch and what you’re into.

 It also comes down to what you think is appropriate and what your tolerance level is.
 And then watching whatever you feel most comfortable with.